Skip to main content

 Self, Society and Welfare

-This module helps develop your understanding of society.
-You'll examine social issues in society, such as poverty and inequality, and how the state responds to them through ‘welfare’, as well as through ‘rights’ and ‘citizenship’.
-Assessment typically involves the completion of a timed assessment and a written assignment.
+This module develops your understanding of society.
+Firstly, it examines social policy issues in society, such as poverty and inequality, and how the state responds to them through ‘welfare’, as well as through ‘rights’ and ‘citizenship’.
+You will then investigate the formation of identity and social differentiation by examining key sociological concepts such as social class, gender, the family, ethnic identity and disability.

 Perspectives in Learning and Development